scottadkin/EpochToString/README.md

 This small package returns a string of time units compared to the current date the script is run.

 Returned time units:
-- Years,
+- Years
-- Weeks,
+- Weeks
-- Days,
+- Days
-- Hours,
+- Hours
-- Minutes,
+- Minutes
 - Seconds

  ## How to use